Bomb (tank): Turret and armament

-Final words

-Tank Bomb SN 8007 was built as US registration number 3063256.
-In Canadian service she was War Department CT 152656.
-It fought from D-Day to VE Day in B Squadron, 27th Canadian Armoured Regiment (Sherbrooke Fusilier Regiment), 2nd Canadian Armoured Brigade.
-Bomb was a combat tank with enemy kills, was hit and damaged by enemy fire but never knocked out.
-She suffered crew casualties, earned crew honours, and has the rare distinction of improbably surviving so much combat.
-War Department CT 152655 number immediately preceded Bomb.
-That tank was christened Holy Roller, and she landed on D-Day with Regimental Headquarters Squadron, 1st Hussars, and served with from D-Day to VE Day as well.
-Holy Roller was a commander's tank, and although effective leaders lead from the front, Holy Roller does not have the same combat record as Bomb.

 Preservation

+Bomb was one of two Canadian tanks to fight without interruption from D-Day to VE Day.
+The other survivor is Holy Roller with the 1st Hussars, and it is preserved in London, Ontario.
 Bomb was rescued from a Belgian scrapyard to be shipped to Canada.
 It was one of four Canadian tanks shipped from service in Northwestern Europe to preservation in Canada, along with Forceful III in Ottawa and Holy Roller in London, Ontario.

 The tank was on display at the Champs de Mars Park in Sherbrooke, Quebec, and later moved to the front lawns of the William Street Armoury.
 The armoury was the base of the Sherbrooke Regiment, one of the two militia units that had mobilized the 27th Armoured Regiment.
 After the Sherbrooke Regiment and the 7th/11th Hussars amalgamated in 1964, the tank has been looked after by its successor unit, the Sherbrooke Hussars.

+Holy Roller was War Department CT 152655 number which immediately preceded Bomb.
+She landed on D-Day with Regimental Headquarters Squadron, 6th Armoured Regiment (1st Hussars), and served with from D-Day to VE Day as well.
+Holy Roller was a commander's tank, and although effective leaders led from the front, Holy Roller does not have the same combat record as Bomb.

+Forceful III landed in Normandy six weeks after D-Day with the 21st Armoured Regiment (The Governor General's Foot Guards).
+Her battle service was admirable and reputation well-earned.
+For many years Forceful III stood outside Cartier Square Drill Hall, before being moved indoors at the Canadian War Museum.

 For many years, Ernest Mingo, the tank's last commander, would make an annual visit to Sherbrooke from his home in Nova Scotia to visit Bomb and comrades from the Fusiliers, while Dutch families, grateful for the tank's role in liberating the Netherlands, sent an annual gift of tulip bulbs to Mingo and Walter White at his home in West Gore, Nova Scotia.
 The tank was restored in 2011, receiving plaques to reflect its battle service and a paint scheme that reflected its wartime appearance.